 Note: This metric reflects the proportion of state revenue that comes from the federal government in the form of intergovernmental aid in 2019.

 The following metrics were included in the infographic above for context only.
 They represent subsets of federal funding and are reflected in the first two metrics.

 - “Grants” divided by “IRS Collections”

 - “Other Financial Assistance” divided by “IRS Collections”

-Sources: Data used to create this ranking were collected from the Internal Revenue Service, U.S. Census Bureau, USAspending.gov, Bureau of Labor Statistics and Governing.com.
-Unless noted otherwise, the statistics underlying this report are from 2015 and 2016.
+Sources: Data used to create this ranking were collected from the Internal Revenue Service, U.S. Census Bureau, USAspending.gov and Bureau of Labor Statistics.
+Unless noted otherwise, the statistics underlying this report are from 2020 and 2021.